 Is ‘Tam Vong’ the same as Dendrocalamus strictus?

 In Vietnam, there is an extremely important species of bamboo they call ‘Tam Vong”.
 The poles, only about 2 inches in diameter, are solid, or nearly solid, with exceptional strength.
 This variety of bamboo is ideal for furniture and other light construction.

-Although this bamboo is much thinner than the timber variety, most authors identify ‘Tam Vong’ as Dendrocalamus strictus.
+Although we still don’t have a definitive consensus, most authors identify ‘Tam Vong’ as Dendrocalamus strictus.
 We have reason to believe that it’s actually a sub-strain of the original species, similar to Black bamboo and Henon, which are both varieties of Phyllostachys nigra.

 A similar challenge exists with the variety known as ‘Tre Gai’.
-Most specialists recognize it as Bambusa blumeana, but there’s still some debate.
+Most specialists recognize it as Bambusa blumeana, but there’s still some debate around that as well.

 If you’re a bamboo enthusiast like me, and you can never get enough of the botanical minutiae, you might also enjoy some of these other informative articles.